nus-cs2103/website-base/admin/weeklySchedule.md

 <span id="before-attempting-tasks">

-**Before attempting weekly project tasks,** go through the weekly topics (and do the weekly programming exercises/activities, if any) as the knowledge from those topics may be needed to complete the project tasks.
+{{ icon_important_big_red }} **Before attempting weekly project tasks,** go through the weekly topics (and do the weekly programming exercises/activities, if any) as the knowledge from those topics may be needed to complete the project tasks.
 </span>

 </box>